+CC NTRACTOR

+MA AILING ADDRESS

-This agreement confirms the engagement and clarifies the nature and extent of of the services CONTRACTOR will provide.
-This agreement is made between (Contractor) and (Distri ict/Campus).
+is agreement confirms the engagement ar NTRACTOR will provide.
+This agreemen nd clarifies the nature and extent of the services It is made between

+(C ontractor) and (District/Campus).

-- 1. Services. (enter services to be provided) - 2.
-Payment.
-CONTRACTOR agrees to undertake this service on a pro bono basis, which means that CONTRACTOR will not charge professional fees in connection with this service. - 3.
-Termination.
-CONTRACTOR understands that DISTRICT may end this agreement at any time for any reason by notifying Guest in writing. - 4.
-Release of Liability.
-Guest hereby release, discharge, indemnify, and agree to hold harmless District, District's governing board (Board), and College and each of their trustees, employees, agents, coaches, teachers, volunteers, and representatives free from any and all liability arising out of or in connection with my performance of these Services.
-For purpose of this RELEASE, liability means all claims, demands, losses, causes of action, suits, or judgments of any kind that myself or my guardians, heirs, executors, administrators, and assigns may have against District, Board, College, and their trustees, employees, agents, coaches, teachers, volunteers, and representatives because of my personal, physical or emotional, injury, accident, illness, or death, or because of any loss of or damage to property that occurs to me or my property during my performance of Services that may result from any cause including but not limited to District's, Board's, College's, trustees', employees', agents' coaches', teachers', volunteers', students', or representative's own passive negligence or other acts other than active negligence, fraud, willful misconduct, or violation of the law.
+1. Services. (enter services to be provided)

+2. Payment.
+CONTRACTOR agrees to und CONTRACTOR will not charge profession dertake this service on a pro bono basis, which means that onal fees in connection with this service.

+3. Termination.
+CONTRACTOR understands that DISTRICT may end this agreement at any time frany reason by notifying Guest in writing.

+4. Release of Liability.
+Guest hereby release, discharge, indemnify, and agree to hold harmless Dis District's governing board (Board), and College and each of their trustees, employees, agents, coac teachers, volunteers, and representatives free from any and all liability arising out of or in conne with my performance of these Services.
+For purpose of this RELEASE, liability means all clademands, losses, causes of action, suits, or judgments of any kind that myself or my guardians, hexecutors, administrators, and assigns may have against District, Board, College, and their trus employees, agents, coaches, teachers, volunteers, and representatives because of my pers physical or emotional, injury, accident, illness, or death, or because of any loss of or damage to prothat occurs to me or my property during my performance of Services that may result from any concluding but not limited to District's, Board's, College's, trustees', employees', agents' coachechers', volunteers', students', or representative's own passive negligence or other acts other active negligence, fraud, willful misconduct, or violation of the law. ollege and each of their trustees, employees, agents, coaches, as free from any and all liability arising out of or in connection is.
+For purpose of this RELEASE, liability means all claims, is, or judgments of any kind that myself or my guardians, heirs, may have against District, Board, College, and their trustees, volunteers, and representatives because of my personal, ness, or death, or because of any loss of or damage to property my performance of Services that may result from any cause Board's, College's, trustees', employees', agents' coaches', essentative's own passive negligence or other acts other than

+CONTRACTOR DISRICT/CAMPUS

+Signature Signature

-Signature Signature Date Date
+Date Date